samsonloftin/samsonloftin.github.io/README.md

 ## About Me

 Hello!
 I'm Samson Loftin, I'm an animator who transitioned into front-end web development because I wanted to learn new ways to create positive experiences.
 Whether it be simplifying an app to cause less frustration for the end-user, building a game that makes someone smile, or creating an app that focuses on creating a positive impact.
-I enjoy working on projects which bring joy & positivity to others.
+I enjoy working on projects which bring joy & positivity to others!

 ## Networks